Cornell-MAE-UG/fa25-portfolio-charlottewastaken/_projects/2025-statics-portfolio.md

   </p>
 </div>

-To ensure that the design is the most mass-efficient possible, I began by choosing a cross-section shape for the beam, ensuring selection of a cross-section shape that minimizes mass while maximizing I. Considering this, I selected the W-Flange, in particular, the W 100x19.3 (which was the narrowest available W-Flange to ensure it fit in the design space).
+To prioritize material efficiency, I decided to choose the cross-section first (looking for something narrow and not material dense), then use its moment of inertia to find a material with an appropriate modulues of elasticity.
+To maximize material efficiency, I selected the W-Flange from my class's textbook, in particular, the W 100x19.3 (which was the narrowest available W-Flange to ensure it fit in the design space) --- shown below.

 <div style="max-width: 180px; margin: 1.5rem auto; text-align: center;">
   <img